Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency

 Fuel Consumption (On-Road) (4)

-1. We present off-road fuel consumption for our contract drilling and pressure pumping businesses, as those are our two largest businesses (together constituting approximately 88% of our 2022 revenues), and we believe that the off-road consumption of fuel by these two businesses comprises substantially all of our consolidated offroad fuel consumption.
+1. We present off-road fuel consumption for our contract drilling and pressure pumping businesses, as those are our two largest businesses (Drilling and Completion Services constituted approximately 95% of our 2023 revenues), and we believe that the off-road consumption of fuel by these two businesses comprises substantially all of our consolidated off-road fuel consumption.

 2. Off-road fuel consumed by our equipment during drilling activities is purchased and controlled by our customers, and they do not provide us the actual levels of fuel consumption (nor the type of fuel used).
 Accordingly, the fuel data above is based on estimates, which were derived by measuring engine loads and power output for a subset of our drilling operations, calculating related fuel consumption based on published engine parameters, and extrapolating that data to cover the entirety of our annual drilling operations.
 We have deployed technology that allows us to more frequently and precisely calculate fuel consumption.